 With so much to choose from, we wanted to know what Scott would recommend people try at Welcome to Thornbury: “We believe sharing is caring so definitely grab a jug of Summer Sangria to satisfy the squads’ cravings.
 Pair this with the fish tacos from the new Mamasita food truck and you’ve got a winner.
 Woking Amazing’s incredible vegan peeking duck pancake with a pint of 4 Pines Summer Ale always amazes the crowds.
 End your night with Danish doughnuts from Jamm’d, but always ask for extra ice cream.”

 Tempted to try out city life in Australia?
 Explore Melbourne on a cruise holiday with Celebrity Cruises, as well as other beautiful destinations in Australia and New Zealand.
+Also, don't forget to explore our incredible all-inclusive cruises for the most complete holiday experience.

 Image Credit: Easey’s, Chuckle Park – Christopher Sutherland, Welcome to Thornbury – Eugene Hyland, Stomping Ground